 During the dinner, we were asked if we would like to volunteer at the hospital.
 I decided I was interested, so I stayed to get more information.
 Ever since then, I’ve been volunteering at the hospital three days a week.
 As a Cancer Fighters ambassador, I get to do what I love—talk with patients and caregivers.
 I also often speak to new employees at the hospital as part of their orientation.

 Thanks to the Cancer Fighters program, I’ve participated in walks for charities and was honored as a survivor at a Chicago Wolves hockey game.
 For the 2009 holidays, I was even asked to light a tree at the hospital during a special ceremony.

 During one of my visits to Tulsa for treatment, something inside of me clicked.
 I realized I had to change the way I think to change my life.
 I wanted to be more positive and to give more to others in need.
 I learned that when you give, you get.

 The most difficult part of my journey has been not being able to work.
 Sometimes I feel as though it’s taken away my manhood, to a degree.
-I just turned 56 and I am on disability.
+I am now in my 60s, and I am on disability.
 It sucks.
 And while I no longer have cancer, I do have other health issues.
 But you know what?
 It means a lot to me every day just to wake up.

-I look forward to attending an event called Celebrate Life®, which CTCA hosts for five-year cancer survivors who have treated at their hospitals.
-I will be attending it in 2011.
+In 2011, I attended Celebrate Life®, which CTCA hosts for five-year cancer survivors who have treated at their hospitals.
+I was so happy to be able to celebrate with my family and friends.
 But, more so, I look forward to being there for my family and friends.
-I love my wife Carol so much.
+I love my wife, Carol, so much.
 She is my inspiration.
-She has fought multiple sclerosis for years and she never lets it get the best of her.
-She teaches special needs kids at a local high school and she is great with the kids.
-On Christmas Eve 2010, we’re going to renew our wedding vows at our church.
+She has fought multiple sclerosis for years, and she never lets it get the best of her.
+She teaches special needs kids at a local high school, and she is great with the kids.
+On Christmas Eve 2010, we renewed our wedding vows at our church.